htrajan/ht-drawsteel/Draw Steel Rules (original).md

 #### RAPID-FIRE

-The [[Rapid-fire|Rapid-Fire]] kit is for archers who want to deal maximum damage by shooting as many arrows as possible into nearby enemies.
-With this kit, your fighting technique focuses on peppering foes at medium range.
+The [[Rapid-Fire]] kit is for archers who want to deal maximum damage by shooting as many arrows as possible into nearby enemies.
+With this kit, your fighting technique [[Focus|focuses]] on peppering foes at medium range.

 ##### EQUIPMENT